joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 ```

 Using `lombok` `@Data` and `@Builder` allows us to create the POJO without having to write any boiler plate code such as getters, setters and builder.
+We are also auto-generating an `id` of the `Author`.

 ## Publishing the `author-created` event to Kafka

 Before we can publish the event we have to create define configuration

-The following `./src/try/stories/src/main/resources/application.yaml` defines where to find the Kafka broker and the Kafka topic the application will be using
+The following `./src/main/resources/application.yaml` defines where to find the Kafka broker and the Kafka topic the application will be using

 ```yaml
 kafka: